diantahoc/chan-archiver/README.md

 * `--port:123`: Change the http server port to 123.
 * `--savedir <dir>` : Change the save directory.

-ChanArchiver can be integrated with 4chan pages by adding an `[Archive]` button next to the op post, as show in the picture below:
+ChanArchiver can be integrated with 4chan pages by adding an `[Archive]` button next to the op post, as shown in the picture below:

 ![preview](https://cdn.mediacru.sh/2kyg9wLrrWOv.png "Archive button in the OP post")

 User script: https://raw.github.com/diantahoc/chan-archiver/master/chan_archiver.user.js

 ChanArchiver must be running in order to work properly.
-Modify the script if to match your `ipadress:port` settings.
+Modify the script to match your `ipadress:port` settings.

 ChanArchiver use the following libraries: